Rafaellinos/ocp17/java_collection_generics.md

 | parameters       | <T> other     | <T> obj1, <T> obj2   |
 | lambda           | No            | Yes                  |

+## Binary search

+- required a sorted list
+- Signature: `Collections.binarySearch(<Collection>, <ObjectToFind>)`
+- Returns -1 if the result cannot be determined (not in the right order, descending or not sorted)
+-

 ## Notes